-Fiscal Year 2021 Enacted Budget
+Fiscal Year 2023 Enacted Budget

-The enacted fiscal year 2021 budget appropriates \$32.1 billion in state funds and \$3.4 billion in federal stimulus funding.
-Schools, higher education, public health, and community safety remain fully funded without any new taxes, or additional debt.
+The enacted fiscal year 2023 budget appropriates \$42,765.6 million in state funds and federal stimulus funding.
 The budget document and related information are available on the Office of the Budget's website at www.budget.state.pa.us and incorporated herein by reference.
-The precise impact of the COVID-19 pandemic on revenues for fiscal year 2021 will not be known until the end of the fiscal year.

-The General Fund is the primary funding source for most State agencies and institutions supported by the commonwealth.
+The General Fund is the primary funding source for most State agencies and institutions supported by the Commonwealth.
 More than 77 cents of every dollar are returned to individuals, local governments, institutions, school districts, and others in the form of grants and subsidies.
 The remainder pays operating expenses and debt service.
 Major program expenditures occur in the areas of education, public health and human services, and the State correctional institutions.